elifhanife/data_structures_and_algorithms/README.md

 # data_structures_and_algorithms
-In this repo, there are some exercises that I did for data structures and algorithms.
+In this repo, there are some exercises that I have done for data structures and algorithms.